Zferg/zferg/README.md

-### Hi there 👋
+### Hello, 👋
-It seems that you have landed on my github, please explore around and ask any questions that you might have
+I hope you are having a great day, and welcome to my github.
+Please feel free to explore around and ask any questions that you might have!

 - 🔭 I’m currently working on creating a vulnerability lab
 - 📓 I'm currently reading about vagrant boxes and the power that they hold